biocore/songbird/README.md

 # Songbird
 ### What does Songbird produce?
 The primary output from Songbird is a file containing *differentials*.
-These describe the log-fold change of features with respect to certain field(s) in your sample metadata.
+These describe the log-fold change of features (microbes, metabolites, ...) with respect to certain field(s) in your sample metadata.
 The most important aspect of these differentials are *rankings*, which are obtained by sorting a column of differentials from lowest to highest.
 These rankings give information on the relative associations of features with a given covariate.

 For more details, please see